-UWCA GRP, PUB, LGRP, LPUB, SYS

-UWCAX PROG

-virtaddr UWV only.
-A Precision Architecture virtual address.
-Virtaddr can be a short pointer, a long pointer, or a full logical code pointer.

-realaddr UWZ only.
-A Precision Architecture real memory address.

-name The name for this user window.
-Names are restricted to eight alphanumeric characters.
+UWCA GRP, PUB, LGRP, LPUB, SYS UWCAX PROG virtaddr 0 ecision Architecture virtual address.
+Virtaddr can be a a long pointer, or a full logical code pointer. realaddr UWZ only.
+A Pro ecision Architecture real memory address. name his user window.
+Names are restricted to eight characters.
 If name is omitted, the window is named "user".